 Review: CZ-USA 912 Twelve Gauge Autoloader

 The first thing we noticed out of the box was the walnut.
 Attractive walnut is getting harder and harder to find these days on basic shotguns, some models are offered with blow-molded plastic stocks only, so good-looking Turkish walnut was a refreshing change.
 Hanging off of our Lyman electronic trigger gauge, the gun came in right at 7-1/4 lbs., a bit lighter than the published weight.
 The 912 has a horribly heavy trigger, breaking at 8-3/4 pounds or so that we felt was unacceptable for any shotgun.
 So, we called the folks at CZ to get their stance on the trigger weight.
 The answer was that their spec is 7 lbs., give or take a quarter pound either way.
 In this case, yes, they would be happy to touch up the trigger but only to their 7 lb. specification.
 Still, way too heavy as far as we are concerned so if you want a decent 4-1/2 lb. trigger, it is gunsmith time.
 As the trigger is a primary control in a shotgun, this is a lamentable trend, but the CZ 912 has a lot of company.
 The recently tested Stoeger M3500 also came with a heavy trigger, 7-3/4 lbs., and a recent sampling of Remington Versa-Max models (all roughly 8 lb. guns) all had trigger breaks exceeding the gun weight.
 While I've lamented ridiculous trigger pulls for years from many manufacturers, including Browning, now it seems that Browning is far better than typical.
-In any case, it is a good time to be a gunsmith and sending off triggers to Bob at Precision Sports in Oshkosh, Wisconsin is now standard practice for any autoloader we plan on keeping.

 The gas action of the CZ 912 is straightforward.
 As you can see, residue builds up primarily on the magazine tube and gas piston.
 It is easy to clean away between shooting sessions.
 The little button at the end of the magazine tube is the 3 shot plug and is effortless to remove and replace.